KatherineMichel/digital-commonplace/tools-python-and-django-tools-and-deployment.md

 Libraries
 https://twitter.com/laceynwilliams/status/1052635673667153920 | Lacey @ DjangoCon 🏝 on Twitter: "Bonus libraries: django-simple-history django-markupfield django-countries (My add) django-test-plus #DjangoCon"

-Django Shell Plus
-https://twitter.com/KatiMichel/status/1302455369353039873 | Katherine Michel on Twitter: "The tutorial threw something at me that I can't remember ever having heard of before... `python https://t.co/jyO6G4g0ui shell_plus` autoloads the settings and the model classes." / Twitter https://twitter.com/aliasoltaani/status/1302475667867676673 | Sol on Twitter: "@KatiMichel Check this, it's awesome! pip install jupyter python https://t.co/HI9CpiHRiU shell_plus --notebook" / Twitter

 More itertools
 https://more-itertools.readthedocs.io/en/stable/api.html#more_itertools.all_equal | API Reference — more-itertools 8.10.0 documentation

+## CLI

+https://twitter.com/davidouglasmit/status/1413284187965214725 | David is Still Masked and #BlackLivesMatter on Twitter: "Hey #python peeps, any suggestions for a python CLI library that is a good example of how to structure a project?" / Twitter

 ## Anthony